We tend to work in smaller cooperative teams to make decisions and report into the rest of the party once a month. You could be help with:

 It is desirable, but not required, that the Local Party Coordinator will have experience of working

-within the GP, and will have established good working relationships within the Local Party.
+within the Green Party, and will have established good working relationships within the Local Party.

 The key tasks for this role are: